Political districting to optimize the Polsby-Popper compactness score with application to voting rights

 \(\)In the academic literature and in expert testimony, the Polsby-Popper score is the most popular way to measure the compactness of a political district.
 Given a district with area \(A\) and perimeter \(P\), its Polsby-Popper score is given by \( (4 \pi A)/P^2\).
 This score takes values between zero and one, with circular districts achieving a perfect score of one.
-In this paper, we propose the first mathematical optimization models to draw districts with optimum Polsby-Popper score.
+In this paper, we propose the first mathematical optimization models to draw districts (or districting plans) with optimum Polsby-Popper score.
 Specifically, we propose new mixed-integer second-order cone programs (MISOCPs), which can be solved with existing optimization software.
-We investigate their tractability by applying them to real-life districting instances in the USA.
-Experiments show that they are able to: (i) identify the most compact majority-minority districts at the tract level; (ii) identify the most compact districting plans at the county level; and (iii) refine existing tract-level plans to make them substantially more compact.
-Our techniques could be used by plaintiffs when seeking to overturn maps that dilute the voting strength of minority groups.
-Our python code and results are publicly available on GitHub.
+Experiments show that they can identify the most compact single districts at the precinct level and the most compact plans at the county level.
+Then, we turn to the problem of drawing compact plans with a large number of majority-minority districts.
+This is the task faced by plaintiffs in Voting Rights Act cases who must show that an alternative plan exists in which the minority group could achieve better representation, a legal hurdle known as the first Gingles precondition.
+For this task, we propose new MISOCP-based heuristics that often outperform enacted maps on standard criteria, sometimes by substantial margins.
+They also perform well against state-of-the-art heuristics like short bursts and can be used to polish maps with hundreds of thousands of census blocks.
+Our techniques could assist plaintiffs when seeking to overturn maps that dilute the voting strength of minority groups.
+Our code is available on GitHub.

 Citation